WEB AND DATABASE SYSTEMS - 2022/3

 Prerequisites / Co-requisites

-- Basic concepts of databases and relational databases
+- Basic concepts of the Internet: clients, servers, and communication

 |Assessment type||Unit of assessment||Weighting|